-Primary schools do not need to publish their 2022 key stage 2 results as DfE is not publishing that data.
-Refer to any other pupil evaluations carried out during the 2021 to 2022 academic year.
-For example, standardised teacher administered tests or diagnostic assessments such as rubrics or scales.
+Due to COVID-19, performance measures have not been published for 2020 to 2021, and 2020 to 2021 results will not be used to hold schools to account.
+Given this, please point to any other pupil evaluations undertaken during the 2020 to 2021 academic year, for example, standardised teacher administered tests or diagnostic assessments such as rubrics or scales.